Golf Tutorials

 • Hydrate and fuel up: Always carry water and a snack.
 Dehydration can sap your energy and your ability to focus, which is just as important.

 • Learn to carry the bag correctly: Most bags are double-strapped.
-Learn to adjust them so the weight is distributed evenly across both shoulders, not digging into one.
-A good caddiemaster can show you tricks to make the bag feel lighter.
+Learn to adjust them so the weight is distributed evenly across both shoulders.
+A good caddie master can show you tricks to make the bag feel lighter.

 Deep Golf Knowledge